Pranav718/Learning_SwiftUI/Day 08/some_concepts.md

 print(student.bonus)
 ```

-We can’t use let function inside a struct.
+We can’t use let modifier inside a struct.

 Property observers let us run code before or after any property changes.
 To demonstrate this, we’ll write a Progress struct that tracks a task and a completion percentage:
 ```